Shim Suk-hee: Controversy

 In January 2019, Shim revealed that she was sexually abused by former coach Cho Jae-beom, as a teenager.
-Group of athletes in South Korea raised allegations on sexual abuse in South Korea's female speed skating athletes.
-This further allegations are being part of the South Korea athlete's MeToo movement.
+Following this, a group of athletes in South Korea raised allegations of additional instances of sexual abuse in South Korea's female speed skating scene.
+These allegations form part of a wider MeToo movement in South Korean elite sports.
 In her complaint filed in December 2018, Shim accused Cho of multiple sexual assaults, including rapes, that first happened when she was a high school student.
-She further accused Cho that the sexual abuse continued until about two months before the Pyeongchang Winter Olympics that took in place in February 2018.
-The allegations came out to surface in early 2018, when Shim left the national team to avoid further assaults.
-In her hearings in Seoul, Korea, she argued that Cho's violence kept "escalating" as the time went by.
-Besides from sexual assault, Shim lays out that Cho kicked and punched her in the head as well.
-According to her lawyer, Shim was not able to tell the truth because she was worried and felt pressure from Cho regarding her career.
-In an interview, a female athlete from South Korea reveals that how it is like to go against and criticize the coach and what will the consequences will be.
-She explains that her career would face an end and she won't be accepted to universities.
+She described how the sexual abuse by Cho continued until about two months before the Pyeongchang Winter Olympics that took in place in February 2018.
+The allegations surfaced in early 2018, when Shim left the national team to avoid further abuse.
+In her hearings in Seoul, Korea, she argued that Cho's violence kept "escalating" as time went by.
+In addition to sexual assault, Shim lays out that Cho kicked and punched her in the head as well.
+According to her lawyer, Shim did not come forward earlier because she was worried and felt pressure from Cho regarding her career.
+In an interview, a female athlete from South Korea reveals what it is like to go against and criticize a coach and the consequences it may carry.
+She explains that one's career would be over and one would not be accepted to universities.
 Cho, in his first trial in November 2019, denied all accusations on his sexual assaults.
-Cho, in a quick interview, told the public that he did not meet them at the place and time that they argue to be, and said that although he did meet them at a different time, those were for training purposes.
-Cho, currently is serving his sentence regarding constant violence on Shim.
-South Korea's sports chief apologized after the accusations and called the "systematic flaw" to prevent such misconduct.
+Cho, in a quick interview, denied meeting Shim at the place and time the offences are alleged to have taken place, and said that although he did meet Shim at a different time, those were for training purposes.
+Cho is currently serving a sentence after being convicted for the abuse inflicted upon Shim.
+South Korea's sports chief apologized after the accusations, referring to a "systematic flaw" which failed to prevent repeated misconduct.

-In 2021, Shim was embroiled in race-fixing allegations after Shin's leaked text message with her coach implied that she tripped her teammate Choi Min-jeong on purpose.
+In 2021, Shim was embroiled in race-fixing allegations after Shim's leaked text message with her coach implied that she tripped her teammate Choi Min-jeong on purpose during the 1000m final at the 2018 Winter Olympics.
 As a result, she was suspended from the national team for 2 months and barred from training.
 She filed an appeal to overturn the suspension in order to compete at the 2022 Winter Olympics to no avail as the South Korean court dismissed her request mid-January.